odennav/vmware-vsphere-sddc-private-cloud/README.md

 ## Configure ESXi on Hosts

 After the reboot is complete and the ESXi virtual machine is running, note the IP address of the ESXi host server.
-Dynamic host configuration protocol (DHCP) assigns the IP address the VMware ESXiserver uses when it is initialized.
+Dynamic host configuration protocol (DHCP) assigns the IP address the VMware ESXi server uses when it is initialized.

-You can use the IP address assigned from DHCP, or as an alternative, you can set up a static IP addressof your choice by following these steps.
+You can use the IP address assigned from DHCP, or as an alternative, you can set up a static IP address of your choice by following these steps.

 1. In the running ESXi virtual machine, press `F2`.